 - Slow your speech to give them time to process

 - Be close enough that they can hear you

 When using these tactics, be careful not to use a tone or phrasing that you would use with a child.
 While the person may not understand your words right now, they can usually still detect condescension in your voice and facial expressions.
 Therefore, continue to speak to them as an adult.

 Damage to Wernicke’s area can cause a person to lose their ability to understand language.
 They also will struggle to produce meaningful words and phrases.

 This is often frustrating for the person, as they usually do not understand why others are confused by their words.
 Fortunately, this type of aphasia usually fades as their brain heals.

-If symptoms do not improve, a speech therapist can suggest tactics to increase the person’s communication skills.
+As the person is healing, a speech therapist can suggest tactics to increase the person’s communication skills.